iddoamit/Grain-Boundaries-BB/readme.txt

 	f. os - Native to Python3
 2. An installation of LTSpice - You will need to note down to yourself the location of the executable (scad3.exe) file
 3. Microsoft Office - specifically Excel
+4. Download the two simulation files "GBLIB.py" and "params.xlsx" from this repository

 **************************************************
 Simulation parameters